Sangiovese in Sonoma County

 Alexander Valley

-A winemaker at Italian Swiss Colony, Edoardo Seghesio planted Sangiovese on his family’s property in 1910, which survives as the Seghesio’s own unique clone of the variety.
+A winemaker at Italian Swiss Colony, Edoardo Seghesio planted Sangiovese on his family’s property in 1910, which survives as Seghesio’s own unique clone of the variety.

 Pine Mountain-Cloverdale Peak